 For non-Treasury and non-Homeland Security customer agencies, DATA Act reporting is performed on a quarterly basis.
-For those customers, three files are submitted to the governmentwide DATA Act Broker system (Broker) on a quarterly basis.
+For those customer agencies, three files are submitted to the governmentwide DATA Act Broker system (Broker) on a quarterly basis.
 The Broker has validation checks with the GTAS submissions.
 The accountants review the reports produced by the Broker.
 Upon completion of the accountants' review, a reconciliation package is sent to the customer agency for review and approval.
 Upon receipt of the customer agency approval, ARC updates the status of the DATA Act Files submission to "Certified" on behalf of the customer agency.

-- Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner - Review and approve the annual submission of the TROR and Debt Collection Activities report. - Provide certification of GTAS to ARC prior to system certification. - Customer agency's Chief Financial Officer must certify that the report submitted to the Treasury is accurate and consistent with agency accounting systems. - The Homeland Security bureau variance is also approved by the Homeland Security's CFO or designee.
+- Review and approve, prior to submission, the financial reports prepared by ARC to help ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner. - Review and approve the annual submission of the TROR and Debt Collection Activities report. - Provide certification of GTAS to ARC prior to system certification. - Customer agency's Chief Financial Officer must certify that the report submitted to the Treasury is accurate and consistent with agency accounting systems. - Ensure that bureau variance analyses are reviewed and approved by Homeland Security's CFO or designee in support of financial reports' completeness, accuracy and timely submission for external use.

 - 1. Inspected written procedures and determined ARC had documented procedures for the preparation of governmentwide reports. - 2.
-For a selection of quarterly GTAS submissions for a selection of customer agencies, inspected evidence of management review and determined selected submissions were reviewed and certified. - 3.
+For a selection of quarterly GTAS submissions for a selection of customer agencies, inspected the quarterly GTAS submission and determined selected submissions were reviewed and certified. - 3.
 For a selection of months for a selection of customer agencies, inspected TIER Submission Checklists and determined TIER submissions were reviewed by an ARC supervisor before being processed by TIER. - 4.
-For a selection of months for a selection of customer agencies, inspected the corresponding Prompt Payment reports and determined they were reviewed by a supervisory accountant before submission. - 5.
+For a selection of months for a selection of customer agencies, inspected the corresponding supervisory accountant review of the Prompt Payment reports and determined they were reviewed before submission. - 5.
 For a selection of quarters for a selection of customer agencies, inspected the reconciliation of customer agencies' financial statements prepared by ARC, to ARC's internally prepared financial statements, and determined the reconciliations were reviewed by a supervisor, and any differences noted were resolved. - 6.
-For a selection of quarters for a selection of customer agencies, inspected the financial statement variance analyses and determined it was reviewed by an ARC supervisory accountant prior to being submitted to ARC. - 7.
-For a selection of quarters for a selection of customer agencies, inspected the TROR and Debt Collection Activities and determined the reports were reviewed by an ARC supervisory accountant. - 8.
+For a selection of quarters for a selection of customer agencies, inspected the financial statement variance analyses and determined it was reviewed by an ARC supervisory accountant prior to being submitted to the Department. - 7.
+For a selection of quarters for a selection of customer agencies, inspected the TROR and Debt Collection Activities Report and determined the reports were reviewed by an ARC supervisory accountant. - 8.
 For a selection of quarters for a selection of customer agencies, inspected results of ARC's comparison of the TFM financial statement crosswalk and internally prepared financial statements and determined ARC investigated and resolved any differences. - 9.
 For a selection of quarters for a selection of customer agencies, inspected ARC's comparison of the TFM financial statement crosswalk and internally prepared financial statements and determined the internally prepared financial statements were in compliance with the customer agency's government wide reporting requirements. - 10.
 For a selection of months for a selection of Treasury customers, inspected supporting documentation and determined the customer's monthly DATA Act submission was appropriately completed, reviewed, and submitted in TIER as required.

-11. For a selection of quarters for a selection of non-Treasury and non-Homeland Security customer agencies, inspected supporting documentation and determined the customer's quarterly DATA Act submission was appropriately completed, reviewed, and authorized by the customer agency prior to being submitted in the DATA Act Broker.
-No exceptions noted.
+11. For a selection of quarters for a selection of non-Treasury and non-Homeland Security customer agencies, inspected supporting documentation and determined the customer agency's quarterly DATA Act submission was completed, reviewed, and authorized by the customer agency prior to being submitted in the DATA Act Broker.